UPPMAX/UPPMAX-documentation/docs/software/darsync.md

 ## Troubleshooting

-Apart from getting the username or paths wrong, we foresee that the most common problem will be to get the SSH keys generated, added to the [PDC login portal](https://loginportal.pdc.kth.se/), and adding the UPPMAX ip/hostname as authorized for that SSH key.
+Apart from getting the username or paths wrong, we foresee that the most common problem will be to get the SSH keys generated, added to the [PDC login portal](https://loginportal.pdc.kth.se/), and adding the UPPMAX ip/hostname as authorised for that SSH key.
 Please see the [PDC user guide on how to set up SSH keys](https://support.pdc.kth.se/doc/contact/contact_support/).
 Once you have your key created and added to the login portal, go to the login portal again and add the address `*.uppmax.uu.se` to your key to make it work from Rackham.

 ## Links